-Özgür Ünlühisarcıklı is the director of GMF's office in Ankara, Turkey.
+Özgür Ünlühisarcıklı is the regional director, Türkiye.
 Prior to joining GMF, he was the manager of the Resource Development Department of the Educational Volunteers Foundation of Turkey.
-Previously, Ünlühisarcıklı worked as the director of the ARI Movement, a Turkish NGO promoting participatory democracy, and as a consultant at AB Consulting and Investment Services.
+Previously, Ünlühisarcıklı served as director of the ARI Movement, a Turkish NGO promoting participatory democracy, and as a consultant at AB Consulting and Investment Services.

 After graduating from the Robert College (Istanbul), Ünlühisarcıklı received his bachelor's degree in business administration from Marmara University and his master's degree from Koç University.
 He speaks fluent English in addition to his native Turkish.